By David Joel Miller.

-Hoaki and his colleges found this relationship to be fairly strong.
+Hoaki and his colleges found the relationship between light and Hyperthymia to be fairly strong.
 Even people who did not exercise much, when they were in brighter surroundings, had more energy and more Hyperthymic personality traits.
 So being outside or around more light might improve your energy level.
 We known that lack of light is one reason some people suffer from SAD (Seasonal Affective Disorder) but this makes us wonder, could changes in light level provoke Hyperthymic episodes and might this be a risk factor for a hypomanic episode?

 One diagnostic marker for manic and hypomanic episodes is a decreased need for sleep.
-What Hoaki’s article seems to suggest is that not just that a reduced need for sleep is a problem but fluctuations in the amount of sleep from night to night may be a risk factor to set off Hyperthymic characteristics.
+What Hoaki’s article seems to suggest is that it is not just that a reduced need for sleep is a problem, but fluctuations in the amount of sleep from night-to-night may be a risk factor to set off Hyperthymic characteristics.
 Hoaki frames this as changes in bedtime; presumably his subjects have a constant time to get up for work or school.
 Studying sleep fluctuations in people who have no set time to get up might clarify this issue.

 Could fluctuations in the amounts of sleep be a risk factor for inducing Mania and Hypomania?